 The RING needs:

 1.)
-User-supplied Information: The Ring is the interface-access module, but it doesn't function without your initial commands.
+User-supplied Information: The Ring is the interface-access module, but it doesn't function without your initial startup commands turning it on.

 - Each RING part is toggle-based through a front end.
 This runs in core_FRONTEND.py.
 This helps you manipulate various interface options and system functions without installing risky dependencies.